dev-masih/defgraph/README.md

 False | True

 ## ROUTETYPE
-This extension uses an enum named ROUTETYPE to specify how go is going to move inside the graph with multiple destinations.
+This extension uses an enum named ROUTETYPE to specify how game objects are going to move inside the graph with multiple destinations.
 #### **ROUTETYPE.onetime:**
 This option allows the game object to go through destinations one by one and when it arrived at the last destination it will stop.
 #### **ROUTETYPE.shuffle:**